 Handle Issues Effectively

 The use of this system yet again makes the handling of issues a more effective undertaking.
 It enables the execution of such tasks to flow unhindered and easier to manage.
-Even when you have many clients with more or similar issues, you will less likely confront unnecessary hassles as you go along.
+Even when you have many clients with more or similar issues, you will less likely to confront unnecessary hassles as you go along.

 Basic Contents of Issue Tracking